mchen6/countinghouse/README.md

 Command line options
 --------------------
 * --debug             Enable debug option.
 In this case morgan logging on console would be activated.
-* --global            Enable global option.
-In this case, cdif would read the global device database.
-Or else it will read the local one.
+* --dbPath=<path>     Specify the device database location.
+If not specified, CDIF will read the local one under its install directory.
+Note that <path> should not start with tilde symbol, CDIF won't expand it
 * --allowDiscover     Enable discover route, if not specified, cdif would automatically call module's discover interface on startup
 * --heapDump          Enable heap profiling
 * --wsServer          Create WebSocket server on startup